1922 regnal list of Ethiopia: Monarchs who reigned before the birth of Christ

 Manfred Kropp noted this section of the regnal lists shows an increasing interweaving of traditional Ethiopian regnal lists with names from Egyptology and Nubiology.
-These Nubian and Egyptian rulers did not follow the Jewish religion, so their status as alleged successors of Menelik calls into question how strong the 'Judaisation' of Ethiopia truly was in Menelik's reign.
-These kings do not have Egyptian and Nubian elements in their names on regnal lists from before the 20th century and these elements were only added in 1922 to provide a stronger link to ancient Kush.
+These Kushite and Egyptian rulers did not follow the Jewish religion, so their status as alleged successors of Menelik calls into question how strong the 'Judaisation' of Ethiopia truly was in Menelik's reign.
+These kings do not have Egyptian and Kushite elements in their names on regnal lists from before the 20th century, and these elements were only added in 1922 to provide a stronger link to ancient Kush.
 Louis J. Morié's book Histoire de l'Éthiopie clearly influenced the names and regnal order of this section of the regnal list, as it had also influenced previous dynasties.
-The author of the 1922 regnal list combined Morié's line of kings with pre-existing Axumite regnal lists to form a longer line of monarchs from Menelik I's reign in the 10th century BC to Bazen's reign which coincided with the birth of Christ.
+The author of the 1922 regnal list combined Morié's line of kings with pre-existing Axumite regnal lists to form a longer line of monarchs from Menelik I's reign in the 10th century BC to Bazen's reign, which coincided with the birth of Christ.
 In many cases, kings from Morié's book are combined with different kings from the Axumite regnal lists.

 Peter Truhart, in his book Regents of Nations, stated that an "Era of Nubian Supremacy" began with the reign of Amen Hotep Zagdur, as from this point onwards many kings' names show clear links to the kings of Napata and Kush.
 Truhart also stated that the kings from Safelya Sabakon to Apras were likely related to or possibly identifiable with the Pharaohs of the Twenty-fifth and Twenty-sixth dynasties (c.
 730–525 BC).
 He additionally noted that an "Era of Meroen Influence" began with the reign of Kashta Walda Ahuhu.

-The following table uses names that are a combination of those used in Tafari's, Taye Gabra Mariam's and Heruy Wolde Selassie's lists.
+The following table uses names from Tafari's, Taye Gabra Mariam's, and Heruy Wolde Selassie's lists.
 Many monarchs have two names, usually one taken from an older regnal list and another taken from Morié's Histoire de l'Éthiopie.
 The monarch numbered 111th is the only one to have three names – "Sawe" and "Warada Nagash" from Ethiopian regnal lists and "Terhak" from Morié's book.